 For the past six years, Ionic has worked closely with the research teams at Monash to ensure that their outstanding work in the laboratory is used to generate benefits that reach far beyond the laboratory.
 Ionic embodies this vision and will continue to work with Monash to bring the technologies to market.

 The Monash research team in the Nanoscale Science and Engineering Laboratory changes from time to time as different researchers contribute to the research efforts at different stages of the programs.
-Associate Professor Mainak Majumder has led the team since its inception together with a number of key individuals who have contributed to the research over many years.
+Professor Mainak Majumder has led the team since its inception together with a number of key individuals who have contributed to the research over many years.

 Laminar Co.
 Ltd